 Taking an AP class this year?
 You might be wondering about average AP scores or what good AP scores are for certain classes.
 Or if you are thinking about taking AP exams in the future, you might want to know which exams have the highest passing rates.

 In this post, we will break down the average score for each AP test, as well as the average passing rate.
 We will also show you how to interpret this info and how to use it to make decisions about your schedule.

 Instead of giving you an overall average score for all AP tests, we will show you the average score for every AP exam.
 We break it down by test because every AP test is different.
 It's important to know the average score for whichever test you are taking or thinking about taking.

 But first, the data.
-The table contains the national average scores for each AP exam from 2015.
+The table below contains the national average scores for each AP exam from 2021.
 Remember that AP exams are scored from 1 to 5, with 3 and higher considered passing rates.

 We have sorted the exams from highest average score to lowest.
 Take a look:

 |French Language and Culture (Total Group)||3.13|

 |Art and Design: 3-D Design||3.09|